TorchSpatiotemporal/tsl/docs/source/usage/spatiotemporal_dataset.rst

 spatial and features dimensions -- the **target** of the dataset.

 The ``target`` argument is the only mandatory argument for creating a :class:`~tsl.data.SpatioTemporalDataset`.
-Unless otherwise specified (see `Mapping tensors to graph attributes`_), the tensor set as :attr:`~tsl.data.SpatioTemporalDataset.target` is mapped in dataset sample ``dataset[idx]`` as:
+Unless otherwise specified, the tensor set as :attr:`~tsl.data.SpatioTemporalDataset.target` is mapped in dataset sample ``dataset[idx]`` as:

+.. (see `Mapping tensors to graph attributes`_)

 * ``dataset[idx].x``, the sequence of past observations, lasting for ``dataset.window`` time steps.